Easter Island: Caves

+Stone aerophone

+The Pu o Hiro (Trumpet of Hiro) is a 1.25 m high ancient stone aerophone on the north coast of Easter Island.
+It was once used by the Rapa Nui as a musical instrument in fertility rituals.
+The stone is covered in petroglyphs called komari which represent fertility.
+By skillfully blowing wind in the top hole it makes a deep, trumpeting sound to invoke the god of rain Hiro in Polynesian mythology.

 Rongorongo

 Easter Island once had an apparent script called rongorongo.
 Glyphs include pictographic and geometric shapes; the texts were incised in wood in reverse boustrophedon direction.
 It was first reported by French missionary Eugène Eyraud in 1864.
 At that time, several islanders said they could understand the writing, but according to tradition, only ruling families and priests were ever literate, and none survived the slave raids and subsequent epidemics.
 Despite numerous attempts, the surviving texts have not been deciphered, and without decipherment it is not certain that they are actually writing.
 Part of the problem is the small amount that has survived: only two dozen texts, none of which remain on the island.
 There are also only a couple of similarities with the petroglyphs on the island.

 Wood carving

 Wood was scarce on Easter Island during the 18th and 19th centuries, but a number of highly detailed and distinctive carvings have found their way to the world's museums.
 Particular forms include: